aswinvisva/facial_recognition/README.md

 Ex.

-When the following image of shaq was passed to the system:
+When the following image of Shaquille O'Neal was passed to the system:
 ![alt-text](https://github.com/aswinvisva/facial_recognition/blob/master/images/shaq_test.jpg)

 The returned probability distribution was: